textmate/latex.tmbundle/Support/help.markdown

 ## Getting Started

   * Installing LaTeX
-  * Building a LaTeX file
+  * Building a LaTeX File
-      * Standard typesetting
+      * Standard Typesetting
-      * Using latexmk.pl
+      * Using `latexmk.pl`
-      * Using a master file
+      * Using a Master File
-          * Tips and tricks, e.g. change it for specific files, link to a few mailing list posts about this (one by Jeroen van der Ham)
+          * Tips and Tricks, e.g. change it for specific files, link to a few mailing list posts about this (one by Jeroen van der Ham)

-  * Previewing a LaTeX file
+  * Previewing a LaTeX File
       * Default Preview (requires Tiger)
       * Installing PDF Browser Plug-In
       * External Previewers (Preview, TeXShop, Texniscope)